gagolews/stringi/devel/sphinx/install.rst

 hesitate to `file a bug
 report <https://github.com/gagolews/stringi/issues>`__.
-However, please check the list of archived (closed) issues first – it is very likely that a solution to your problem is already there.
+However, please check the list of archived (closed) issues first – it is very likely that a solution to your problem has already been posted.